litewarp/start-relay/README.md

 The fetch function uses a transformer to properly parse and format the incremental payloads.
 It is based on the [example here by robrichard](https://github.com/robrichard/defer-relay-example/blob/main/client/fetchGraphQL.ts).
 You can find it in `/src/lib/relay/transformer.ts`

 There is one open issue with the incremental transformer, both of which are mismatches between the graphql spec and relay's.
-Right now you get two Relay warnings:
+Right now you kight get a Relay warning when using the @stream directive:

-1. Relay does not currently allow missing fields from defer payloads.
+Relay does not currently allow missing fields from defer payloads.

 ```
 Warning: RelayResponseNormalizer: Payload did not contain a value for field `fastField: fastField`.
 Check that you are parsing with the same query that was used to fetch the payload.